Polarization images of accretion flow around supermassive black holes: imprints of toroidal field structure: Discussion

 \subsubsection{Ring-like versus fork-like features in Stokes $I$ images}

 In figure \ref{scattered}, we show scattered images of all three models shown in section 3.
 The images at $230~{\rm GHz}$ are blurred with the diffractive kernel of $\sim 10 {\rm \mu as}$.
 In addition, the refractive effects introduce substructures into the images, although they do not affect the features discussed here.
 The scattered images in the left column, of total intensity, give the feature referred below as ring-like and fork-like for the face-on model i30 and edge-on model i90, respectively.
 In the intermediate model i60, the image has the intermediate feature of the small shadow in the upper half and the foreground disk in the lower half.
-Thus we can expect to constrain the inclination angle for Sgr A* through morphology of the EHT image such as shape or size of the shadow with ring extraction from images (\cite{Ps15,Ku18,EHT19d}).
+These results imply that we may constrain the inclination angle for Sgr A* through morphology of the image, with the ring extraction from the image (\cite{Ps15,Ku18,EHT19d}), although their dependence on the time-variability and three-dimensional features in the flaring and non-flaring states should be checked in future works.